Kurisu-E/LearnHub/courses/En/note.md

 #### 08/12/2025 {RW}

 - This might sound small, but to undo the effects of such a decrease a candidate would need 30 more GMAT points than would otherwise have been necessary.

+#### 08/15/2025 {RW}

+- She exhibits the idealism common to many advocates of sustainability, be it in food or in energy.

 ## Exams